 - Earn certifications from recognized bodies like B Corp or Climate Neutral

-- Connect design, supply chain ethics, packaging, and culture into one narrative
+- Connecting design, supply chain ethics, packaging, and culture into one coherent narrative

-- Embed take-back programs and material recovery into your business model
+- Embedding take-back programs and material recovery into your business model where applicable

-- Align sustainability values across employees, customers, and partners
+- Aligning sustainability positioning across employees, customers, and partners so the story is consistent regardless of who's telling it

 - Setting multi-year goals with clear milestones